New HOS Rules Increase Safety and Provide Flexibility For Drivers

-The Federal Motor Carrier Safety Administration recently released proposed changes to the interstate hours-of-service (HOS) regulations which are intended to increase safety and provide additional flexibility for commercial drivers.
+The Federal Motor Carrier Safety Administration recently proposed changes to the interstate hours-of-service (HOS) regulations with the intent to increase safety and provide additional flexibility for commercial drivers.
 The proposed rule changes would also apply to intrastate trucks in states that adopt all federal logging rules.

 The Proposal Offers Five Important Modifications To The Current HOS Rules: